 Keeping on top of your burn rate means keeping on top of your cash flow – and the best way to do that is with regular cash flow forecasts.
 Set out the amount you’re likely to spend on overheads, wages, and other operating costs, and look at the money going out month on month.
 Then you can add in an estimate of when you expect money to come into the business – and how much you expect it to be – so you can see how long your funds (venture capital or otherwise) will last.

 Ready to get on top of your finances?
-Get a 14-day free trial of Float and try out a cash flow forecast for yourself.
+Sign up to Float now and try out a cash flow forecast for yourself.